sf-wdi-31/mongoose/README.md

 ### Why is this important?
 <!-- framing the "why" in big-picture/real world examples -->
-*This workshop is important because:*
+*This workshop is important because:*th

 Mongoose validates the structure and normalizes data that is persisted in Mongo.